The Evening Wind-Down: Your Secret Weapon for Amazing Sleep and Calm

 What if my mind still races in bed?

-Try journaling before sleep.
-Write down your thoughts so your brain doesn’t rehearse them at night.
+Try journaling 30 minutes before sleep.
+Write down your to-do list, your worries, and any thoughts that are spinning.
+This gets them out of your head so your brain doesn't feel the need to rehearse them all night long.

-Your body isn’t fighting sleep.
-It’s waiting for you to create the right signals.
+Your body isn't fighting sleep; it’s waiting for you to create the right, clear signals.
 A calm evening routine tells your nervous system: “The day is done.
 You’re safe.
-Let go.”
+You can let go now.”
+This is the best way to move from feeling wired to finally getting the restorative better sleep you deserve.

 With love,